betmma/my_balatro_mods/README.md

 - Voucher Bulk: Gives 4 random vouchers. ($25)
 - Skip: Earn $4 when skipping blind.
 - Skipper: Get a Double Tag when skipping blind.
+- Scrawl: Randomly create Jokers until joker slots are full.
+- Scribble: Randomly create 3 Negative Spectral cards.
+- Reserve Area: You can reserve tarot cards instead of using them when opening a tarot pack.
+- Reserve Area Plus: You can reserve spectral cards instead of using them when opening a spectral pack.
+Also get an ethereal tag now.

 # Note that [Steamodded](https://github.com/Steamopollys/Steamodded) is required to load the mods.
-The mods are written and tested on Steamodded 0.9.7.
+The mods are written and tested on Steamodded 0.9.8.